thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 {:toc}

 This guide will help you to get familiar with MQTT connector configuration for ThingsBoard IoT Gateway.
-Use [general configuration](/docs/iot-gateway/configuration/) to enable this extension.
+Use [general configuration](/docs/iot-gateway/configuration/) to enable this connector.
 We will describe connector configuration file below.

 ## Connector configuration: mqtt.json

-Connector configuration is a JSON file that contains information about how to connect and monitor a MQTT broker.
+Connector configuration is a JSON file that contains information about how to connect to external MQTT broker.

 <br>
 <details>